History of the Perthshire Patons

 James was noted in the parish register for his wedding as being from Dunchea in the parish of Dores and Boleskine, Inverness, situated on the south shore of Loch Ness.
 Dunchea today still exists as a farm, and it is most likely that he was raised at the same farm.
 He was born in approximately 1750.

-In Charles Fraser MacKintosh's "Minor Septs of Clan Chattan: An Account of the Confederation of Clan Chattan; Its Kith and Kin", published in 1898, there is a description of the history of Bochruben in the 18th and 19th century, with its MacGillivray links:
+By January 1778 they had moved to a neighbouring farm called Bochruben, as noted in the baptism record for their daughter Janet, with the farm situated about a mile west of Dunchea.
+In Charles Fraser Mackintosh's "Minor Septs of Clan Chattan: An Account of the Confederation of Clan Chattan; Its Kith and Kin", published in 1898, there is a description of the history of Bochruben in the 18th and 19th centuries, with its MacGillivray links:

 Farquhar, eldest son of the above Farquhar, succeeded in 1714, and entered into marriage articles with Elizabeth Mackintosh, daughter of William Mackintosh of Aberarder, upon 8th September, 1716, but the contract is not dated till 8th May, 1717, nor the lady infeft in Dunmaglass, Lairgs, and Gask, until 29th July, 1730, after her mother-in-law's death.
 The MacGillivrays took an active part in the rising of 1715.
 The laird (Farquhar) and his brother, William, were Captain and Lieutenant respectively in the Clan Chattan regiment, while there was another Farquhar MacGillivray, also Lieutenant.
 The two former at least, got off, but one John MacGillivray, apparently of good standing, was tried and convicted on 25th January, and executed at Wigan, 10th February, 1716.
 This Farquhar was a leading man under Lachlan and William Mackintosh, Chiefs of Clan Chattan, and did much to bring about the agreement with the Macphersons in the year 1724.
 He received from Lachlan Mackintosh a feu of the Davoch of Bochruben in Dores, which he parted with to Fraser of Bochruben, the dominium utile ultimately falling into the hands of William Fraser of Balnain, whose posterity still retain it.
 He was an excellent man of business, but interfering too much with other people's affairs, his own became involved.
 He died in 1740, but his wife, Elizabeth Mackintosh, is found as late as 1769.
 He had several children--Alexander, who succeeded; William, who succeeded his brother; John, Farquhar, and Donald, also Anne, Catherine, and Elizabeth.
 With the exception of William, none left issue.